willianantunes/willianantunes.com/content/blog/2022/03/2022-03-20-caching-jwks-using-redis-with-django.md

 ## Next steps and conclusion

-The Cache API from Django has many options that we didn't cover here; then, I strongly recommend reading [its guide](https://docs.djangoproject.com/en/4.0/topics/cache/#the-low-level-cache-api).
-By the way, caching is difficult and risky.
-So don't ever underestimate its great potential to make disorder in your system, and I can tell you by experience.
+The Cache API from Django has many options that we didn't cover here.
+I strongly recommend reading [its guide](https://docs.djangoproject.com/en/4.0/topics/cache/#the-low-level-cache-api).
+By the way, from personal experience, I can tell you that caching is difficult and risky.
+So don't ever underestimate its great potential to make disorder in your system.
 Use it wisely and do tests to certify that everything will work as expected.

 We are close to the point where we can talk about [APIView](https://www.django-rest-framework.org/api-guide/views/#class-based-views) and [OpenAPI Schema](https://www.django-rest-framework.org/api-guide/schemas/).
 We already have [a sample in the project](https://github.com/willianantunes/tutorials/blob/bf1825ee8ac8c4e8fa716c47603a5930dac62485/2022/03/cache-django/cache_django/apps/core/api/v1/views.py#L9-L17) about the former, though it's not even close to being production-ready.
 See you soon 🤟!